Multispectral imaging camera sensors on agricultural drones allow the farmer to manage crops, soil, fertilizing and

-The DJI Mavic 2 Enterprise, Inspire 1, Inspire 2, DJI Phantom 4 and 3DR Solo can also be adapted for the FLIR Vue thermal sensor which can output terrific data used in precision farming especially in the area of irrigation management.
+The DJI Mavic 2 Enterprise, Inspire 1, Inspire 2 and DJI Phantom 4 can also be adapted for the FLIR Vue thermal sensor which can output terrific data used in precision farming especially in the area of irrigation management.

 DJI Inspire 1 For Multispectral Imagery

 One of the most innovative drones on the market to date and perfect for any farm is the DJI Inspire 1.
 This drone comes with excellent stabilization technology and a 4k camera.
 The Inspire 1 will give you perfectly clear video and images of your visual inspection around the farm.

 The Inspire 1 has loads of intelligent flight modes including waypoints.
 Using Pix4D software along with waypoints, you can create 3D photogrammetry maps of your land.